 Things To Do In Jodhpur: Try The Thali

 Almost every hotel in Old City has a rooftop restaurant facing the Fort, so finding a place with a view should be easy.
 Try the famous Rajasthan Thali, and you won’t be disappointed!
 Thali is a meal served on a tray with rice, chapati or naan, prickles and six little dishes with different flavours: spicy, sweet, bitter, sour, astringent and salty.

 The Clock Tower is the city’s landmark surrounded by the labyrinthine bazaars of Sardar Market: a dirty, chaotic but intrigued market.
-You can buy here everything from vegetables, fruits, spices, to Aladin pants, scarves, jewellery and wooden furniture or antique artefacts.
+You can buy here everything from vegetables, fruits or spices, to Aladin pants, scarves, jewellery or wooden furniture and antique artefacts.
 Just make sure you negotiate tough.

-Camel Safari is another must when visiting Jodhpur.
+Camel Safari is another must while visiting Jodhpur.
 Hop on the camel,

-While wandering the streets of Jodhpur, interact with locals and observe the customs of their day to day life closely.
+While wandering the streets of Jodhpur, stop and interact with the locals and observe the customs of their day to day life closely.